SamVerschueren/gulp-cordova/README.md

 Like many others, these libraries are build with ```code over configuration``` kept in mind.

+## Important

+This entire project is still in beta.
+I'm working hard to deliver more plugins and to make the existing plugins bugfree.
+If something isn't working, please create a new issue in the appropriate plugin project.
+I will accept pull requests as well.

 ## Table of contents

 -  [Examples](examples.md) - Learn how to use `gulp-cordova` by examples